Poppit Sands, Cardigan

 Cardigan Bay Holiday Park

-This is where we stayed and it suited us perfectly; it is probably the nicest caravan site we have ever stayed at.
+This immaculate caravan site is probably the nicest caravan site we have ever stayed at!

 There is a spacious heated indoor pool, a bar and a restaurant.
 It is a one minute drive to Poppit Sands car park on a one lane road or a short ten minute walk along a shaded woodland path.
 Plus, there are several hiking paths accessible from the site.

-You can read our full review of this Poppit Sands caravan park here.
+You can read our full review of this Poppit Sands caravan park here and check out their availability and latest prices here.

 YHA Poppit Sands